 - Entry requirements

-An honours degree (minimum 2:2) or equivalent from a recognised institution, an approved and relevant postgraduate qualification (minimum Postgraduate Diploma or equivalent - 120 credits at Masters level), or evidence of previous advanced study, research or professional experience, which the University accepts as qualifying the candidate for entry.
+We require an honours degree (Lower Second or above) or equivalent from a recognised institution, or an approved and relevant postgraduate qualification (minimum PGDip or equivalent - 120 credits at master's level), or evidence of previous advanced study, research or professional experience, which the University accepts as qualifying you for entry.

-Places are available to applicants without a degree but who are able to demonstrate evidence of appropriate academic ability.
-Please see Portfolio for non-standard application (Word, 171 KB)
+Places are available to applicants without a degree who are able to demonstrate evidence of appropriate academic ability.
+See Portfolio for non-standard application (Word, 171 KB).

 - Number of places/applicants